Verint Systems (NASDAQ:VRNT) Updates FY 2022 Earnings Guidance

-Verint Systems (NASDAQ:VRNT) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.230-2.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
-The company issued revenue guidance of $842.80 million-877.20 million, compared to the consensus revenue estimate of $861.68 million.
+Verint Systems (NASDAQ:VRNT) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $2.230-$2.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
+The company issued revenue guidance of $842.80 million-$877.20 million, compared to the consensus revenue estimate of $861.68 million.

-A number of brokerages have recently issued reports on VRNT.
-Evercore ISI began coverage on Verint Systems in a research note on Wednesday, June 2nd.
-They issued an outperform rating and a $75.00 price objective on the stock.
-Royal Bank of Canada dropped their price target on Verint Systems from $65.00 to $55.00 and set an outperform rating on the stock in a research note on Thursday, April 1st.
-Oppenheimer reduced their price objective on shares of Verint Systems from $89.00 to $60.00 in a research report on Thursday, April 1st.
-TheStreet downgraded shares of Verint Systems from a b rating to a c rating in a research report on Wednesday, March 31st.
-Finally, Zacks Investment Research cut shares of Verint Systems from a buy rating to a hold rating in a report on Thursday, June 3rd.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Verint Systems currently has a consensus rating of Buy and a consensus target price of $63.88.
+Verint Systems (NASDAQ:VRNT) last released its quarterly earnings results on Tuesday, June 8th.
+The technology company reported $0.44 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.35 by $0.09.
+Verint Systems had a positive return on equity of 14.88% and a negative net margin of 0.04%.
+The company had revenue of $201.00 million for the quarter, compared to analyst estimates of $197.10 million.
+During the same quarter in the prior year, the firm posted $0.52 EPS.
+Verint Systems’s quarterly revenue was up 8.6% compared to the same quarter last year.
+As a group, analysts anticipate that Verint Systems will post 1.43 earnings per share for the current fiscal year.

-In related news, CEO Dan Bodner sold 62,071 shares of the stock in a transaction dated Wednesday, April 7th.
-The shares were sold at an average price of $46.36, for a total transaction of $2,877,611.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Richard N. Nottenburg sold 3,500 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $46.26, for a total transaction of $161,910.00.
-Following the sale, the director now owns 7,754 shares of the company’s stock, valued at approximately $358,700.04.
+In related news, CEO Dan Bodner sold 62,071 shares of the firm’s stock in a transaction dated Wednesday, April 7th.
+The stock was sold at an average price of $46.36, for a total transaction of $2,877,611.56.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Peter Fante sold 9,729 shares of the firm’s stock in a transaction dated Wednesday, April 7th.
+The shares were sold at an average price of $46.36, for a total value of $451,036.44.
 The disclosure for this sale can be found here.
-Insiders have sold 208,068 shares of company stock worth $9,602,559 over the last three months.
-1.90% of the stock is owned by insiders.
+In the last 90 days, insiders have sold 210,522 shares of company stock worth $9,713,283.
+Insiders own 1.90% of the company’s stock.

 Verint Systems Company Profile